 There’s a lot that goes into creating effective retail sales incentives, not the least of which is an effective digital platform to drive learning, engagement and awards redemption.
 Working with a strategic partner that has professional experience custom designing incentives rule structures and platforms may be well-worth your investment.
 Your people will assess how serious you are about your incentives program based on how strategically planned and invested it is.
 It’s important to execute both smartly and completely.
 Ultimately, you should be monitoring your total investment of dollars and hours to help measure how much of an impact your incentives are making.

 Formalized recognition and incentives offer enormous potential for your organization’s results.
-Check out the white paper below and discover even more great ideas for running a strong, effective recognition or incentive program.
+Check out the white paper, Using Recognition and Incentives to Drive Results, to discover even more great ideas for running a strong, effective recognition or incentive program.